 Sterling, with the Lewisburg Downtown Partnership, said that while downtown Lewisburg has been fortunate in having zero store vacancies over the past several years, many of the businesses need a stronger customer base.
 "There's more work to be done" to ensure their stability, she said.

-Bucknell's proposed development downtown would add jobs, investment, and the kind of foot traffic that is essential to the success of the downtown area,
+Bucknell's proposed development downtown would add jobs, investment, and the kind of foot traffic that is essential to the success of the downtown area, Sterling said.

 Bucknell and the Borough also announced this past week that they will partner to improve the quality and safety of off-campus student rental housing by enforcing regular inspections of those properties.

 Lewisburg properties licensed as rentals are required to have current annual inspections.
 But many student rental properties and public housing units have not been inspected annually as required by the Borough’s agreement with the Central Keystone Council of Governments (COG).